-As parents begin to think about back-to-school, especially as most kids are going back to school for full in-person learning, it’s a good reminder that for many parents, homework is the number one source of conflict between them and their kids.
+As kids are back in school for the new school year, it’s a good reminder that for many parents, homework is the number one source of conflict between them and their kids.
 When kids won’t do their homework or the quality of work is poor, the sparks begin to fly.
 In our culture, particularly for mothers, a lot of parental self-worth is wrapped up in how their kids are doing in school.
 So, as the new school year starts, now is the best time to begin wrestling with how you will approach the hassle of homework in your home.

 I interviewed the acclaimed parenting expert, author, and columnist, John Rosemond about what he believes parents should do regarding the issue of homework, and he outlined his ABCs: